ricardosierra/dotfiles/README.md

 # Dotfiles

-My OSX / Ubuntu dotfiles.
+OSX / Ubuntu / Fedora / KaliLinux / Debian dotfiles.
+Is a fork from "Cowboy" Ben Alman.

 ## About this project